olehmisar/haxilium/README.md

 ## Afk module example

-Below you can see example of an afk module:
+Below you can see an example of an afk module:

 ```ts
 import haxilium, { Module, Command, Event, Room, Player as PlayerBase } from 'haxilium'